Quick answer

 What nutrients does Plum provide for babies?

-Plum provides nutrients like fibre, vitamin C that support babies' growth and development.
+Plum provides nutrients like fibre, vitamin C, iron that support babies' growth and development.

 How long can I store Plum for babies?